scout-mckee/scout-mckee/README.md

 **SRK Consulting, Benchmarking Tailings Facilities Risk:**
 - Developed interpretable machine learning and statistical models to evaluate risk in tailings storage facilities (TSF).
-- Capstone project in collaboration with SRK consulting.
+- Capstone project in collaboration with SRK Consulting.

 **StFX University Physics Department, An Analysis of the Hydrogen Bond Network in Simulations of Supercooled Water:**
 - Used Python and data analysis skills to examine the hydrogen bond network in models of supercooled water.